Siddhanta-10/GRA/README.md

 </h5>

-> This repository is a submission to the [REVA HACK 2020](https://revahack.netlify.app/) by team awake ? code : sleep.
+> This repository is a submission to the [REVA HACK 2020](https://revahack.netlify.app/) by team awake ? code : sleep